Writer Don DeLillo once wrote that reading poetry makes us conscious of breathing. I can’t imagine a better way to put it.

 It took my breath away and then gave it back, deeper and more meaningful.
 I wanted to take in as much of it as I could.

-While other kids were dreaming about throwing or catching the winning touchdown pass or chasing after the boy who threw or caught the winning touchdown pass, I discovered trunkless legs of stone in a faraway desert, wandered the stately pleasure-dome of Kubla Khan, and pondered fears of what would happen if I ceased to be.
+[quote]The ironic truth about iTouches, iPads, and iPhones is that more people are communicating, but less is being said.[/quote] While other kids were dreaming about throwing or catching the winning touchdown pass or chasing after the boy who threw or caught the winning touchdown pass, I discovered trunkless legs of stone in a faraway desert, wandered the stately pleasure-dome of Kubla Khan, and pondered fears of what would happen if I ceased to be.
 My eyes widened, and the narrows of obviousness rapidly became too confining.

 I never idolized Luke Skywalker or Dr. J. I wanted to be Poe.
 I wanted to be Keats or Shelley or Yeats.
 I wanted to speak to people in a way that made them conscious of breathing.